Timeline of gay marriage in the United States

 - Vermont becomes the first U.S. state to allow civil unions for same-sex couples.

-- Republican vice presidential candidate Dick Cheney, who has a lesbian daughter, indicates he supports gay marriage, saying "freedom means freedom for everybody" and "people should be free to enter into any kind of relationship they want to enter into."
+- Republican Vice Presidential candidate Dick Cheney, who has a lesbian daughter, indicates he supports gay marriage, saying "freedom means freedom for everybody" and that "people should be free to enter into any kind of relationship they want to enter into.
 He said states should regulate the matter, not the federal government.
-Cheney serves as vice president for eight years.

 2003

-- The U.S. Supreme Court, in another decision written by Kennedy, strikes down Texas anti-sodomy law in Lawrence v.
-Texas case and reverses the 1986 Bowers ruling.
-Kennedy writes that this does not mean the government must recognize gay relationships.
+- U.S. Supreme Court, in another decision written by Kennedy, strikes down Texas anti-sodomy law in Lawrence v.
+Texas and reverses the 1986 Bowers ruling.
+Kennedy writes that this doesn't mean the government must recognize gay relationships.
 "Do not believe it," Justice Antonin Scalia dissents, saying the logic of the opinion points to allowing same-sex marriage.

 - The Massachusetts Supreme Court rules in favor of same-sex marriage, and gay weddings begin in 2004.